henrybqueen/synthesizer/README.md

 # Henry's Synthesizer

 A simple synthesizer written in C using Portaudio.
+Right now it's configured to automatically play a 1:2:3:...:21 polyrythm, but it can also be configured to take input from the keyboard.

 ## Getting Started